travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 git:
   clone: false
 ```
+{: data-file=".travis.yml"}

 > Note that if you use this option, the `TRAVIS_COMMIT_MESSAGE` environment variable will not be defined.

 ## Set the symlinks option

-In some cases when a repository is used for both Linux and Windows, it may be desirable to set
+In some cases, when a repository is used for both Linux and Windows, it may be desirable to set
 [core.symlinks](https://git-scm.com/docs/git-config#Documentation/git-config.txt-coresymlinks) option.

 To do this: